Auburn University Program Helps Entrepreneurs and Startups Turn Their Product Ideas into Initial Prototypes

 - Have a tangible product (with human interaction) or software design or be in need of graphic design that would ultimately help create new sales and jobs.

-- Travel to Auburn University to discuss needs with a potential student(s).
+- Conduct Zoom (virtual meeting) or travel to Auburn University to discuss needs with potential student(s).

 - Cover costs associated with developing your prototype.